 The Empire of the Casa di San Giorgio

-The perpetually-precarious state of public finances meant that creditors needed greater assurance on their loans.
-The usual way lenders do this is either by paying higher-than-usual interest rates, or by posting collateral.
+The perpetually precarious state of public finances meant that creditors needed greater assurance on their loans.
+The usual way lenders do this is either by paying higher interest rates or by posting collateral.
 Genoa did both.

-As was previously noted, Genoese financiers got around usury laws by assigning lenders certain state revenues for a given period.
-The loans extended by the Casa di San Giorgio grew so large that the government granted them revenues from the republic’s colonial empire.
+As previously noted, Genoese financiers got around usury laws by assigning lenders certain state revenues for the period of the loan.
+The credit extended by the Casa di San Giorgio grew so large that the government granted them revenues from the republic’s colonial empire.
 This included the island of Corsica, the Black Sea territories, as well as trade quarters in various Mediterranean cities.

-The bank did not just take the revenues from these holdings, but became responsible for actively managing them.
+The bank not only received revenues from these holdings, but became responsible for actively managing them.
 The republic-within-a-republic had such an effective administration that it is hard to imagine any institution in Genoa better suited to run things.

 Administrative efficiency could not win wars, however.
 The expanding Ottoman Empire dislodged the Genoese from their Crimean holdings in 1475, depriving the city of a major source of revenue.
 The Ottomans concurrently seized ports around the Mediterranean rim one by one over the next hundred years.

 As strong a naval power as Genoa was, it could not hold out alone against such an enormous empire.
-Successfully fighting the Turks meant cooperating with Venice.
-This they only reluctantly did on occasion, as it helped out their main commercial rivals.
+Successfully fighting the Turks meant cooperating with Venice, which they did only reluctantly on occasion.
 By the middle of the 16th century, both maritime republics were pushed out of the eastern Mediterranean.